malrase/malrase.github.io/source/city-guides/europe/prague/index.markdown

 **[Bugsy's Bar](http://www.bugsysbar.cz/)**: [Reviewed here](/blog/2014/07/17/bugsys-bar-prague), overall: 3.4/10.

+<a name="Restaurants"></a>
 ### Restaurants

-I've been posting way too much about drinking, so I thought I'd talk about some of the food we've had in Prague.
-Of course, there's Czech food a-plenty.
+Naturally, there's Czech food a-plenty in Prague.
 Much as in Paris you can't walk 100ft without finding a brasserie, in Prague there's a huge number of traditional restaurants.

 Lots of dumplings, cabbage, stewed meats. [picture] There's a surprising amount of rabbit on menus over here.
 It's nice when "unconventional" meats (I use quotes as it's relative to North American food) are regularly on the menu.
 I usually eat way too much lamb when I'm in Europe.